 For various production reasons the performance was not devised for the audience to actively participate and interact with the technology.
 That stimulated a lot of thoughts on the nature of perfoming with command-and-control technologies in the discussions.
 The interactions were reserved almost exclusively to the two performers and the audience was simply viewing these interactions in a way that might be no different from viewing any other type of theatre performance.
 The only exception were the two situations in which one of the performers read, with an embedded camera, some QR codes given to the audience when buying their theatre tickets, that allowed them virtually appear as non-player characters in the Minecraft worlds.

 Most of the development was conducted via weekly video conferencing meetings, where the team discussed all the aspects of the research design and development, from initial ideas to prototyping, problem-solving and evaluation among others.
 With the exception of the interface integration and the testing that required meeting physically together, the online chats prompted regular updates on the progress of the work done by each member individually while keeping the appropriate balance of control between the artists and the researchers.
 The design iterations went loosely through the phases of concept and fundraising (2014), development, user - testing and evaluation (2015), with the last two being repeated several times, especially towards the end of the project.
-The collaboration has been very fruitful and enjoyable, and the team continues to work together on the next phase of Third Life Project.

 The general objectives of Third Life Project: